yonaskolb/SwagGen/README.md

 	- `-- option "myOption: my value"`
 	- `-- option myOption:" my value"`

-- **clean**: Controls if and how the destination directory is cleaned of non generated files.
+- **--clean**: Controls if and how the destination directory is cleaned of non generated files.
 Options are:
 	- `none`: no files are removed (default)
 	- `all`: all other files are removed
 	- `leave.files`: all files and directories except those that start with `.` in the destination directory are removed.
 This is useful for keeping configuration files and directories such as `.git` around, while still making sure that items removed from the spec are removed from the generated API.
+- **--verbose**: Show more verbose output
+- **--silent**: Silences any standard output.
+Errors will still be shown

 Example: